delbell/AIT526/Final Project - TED Talks/README.txt

 -Calculating the Cosine Similarity of the TF-IDF Matrix -creating the get_recommend function that finds the top 5 talks with the highest similarity score of the talk entered -the function spits out 5 recommended talks.

+To use the system, download and save the"ted_talk_en.csv" file to your machine.
+Run the entire kernal and make sure the csv file is findable via your directory.
+Scroll to the final cell.
+Here you will be presented with a text box prompting you to enter a TED Talk Title.
+After you enter it, you will be give 5 recommended TED Talks, based on the transcript of the one you typed.
+For example if the user enters 'Averting the climate crisis' the recommender will recommend 'New thinking on the climate crisis', 'A one-man world summit', 'A climate solution where all sides can win', 'Design and discovery', and 'Can we stop climate change by removing CO2 from the air?'